Power-balancing dual-port grid-forming power converter control for renewable integration and hybrid AC/DC power systems: Stability analysis

 \subsubsection{Wind turbine or flywheel energy storage with back to back converter}

 Irrespective of the operating point of the wind turbine (i.e., $k_\g=0$ or $k_\g>0$), the subgrid ac~2 in Fig.~\ref{fig:b2bwttop} is converter-dominated and Corollary~\ref{cor:cycles}.\ref{cor:cycles.2} trivially applies.
 This result also applies to common flywheel energy storage systems (i.e., Fig.~\ref{fig:b2bwttop} without the wind turbine).
-In addition, we require that ac 1 satisfies Assumption~\ref{assump:rank}, and the converter dc voltage - frequency droop gains satisfy Condition~\ref{assump:identical.k.theta.gains}.
+In addition, for ac 1 we require existence of $K^1 \! \in \!\N$ such that Algorithm \ref{alg:removal} terminates with $\bar{\mc C}^1_{K^1}=\emptyset$, and that the converter dc voltage - frequency droop gains satisfy Condition~\ref{cond:identical.k.theta.gains}.